andreaminio/HaploSync/README.md

 ![HaploSync Diagram](./manual/Workflows/Diagram.png)

 HaploSync was developed to improve the quality of diploid genome assemblies.
 This tool:

-* builds diploid pseudomolecule assemblies from draft sequences using
+* Builds diploid pseudomolecule assemblies from draft sequences using:
-  * a geteic map of features
+  * a genetic map
-  * a reference genome as a guide
+  * a chromosome scaled guide genome of a closely related species
+* Compares alternative haplotypes to identify and correct misassemblies independently from any reference
-* enhances assembly contiguity,
+* Fills assembly gaps with un-placed sequences
-* fills sequence gaps by comparing haplotypes independent of a reference,
-* generates maps of the phased haplotypes,
-* assesses the quality of assembled sequences
-* edits sequences.
+* Resolves collapsed homozygous regions

 ## Resources
   * [Go to manual](./manual/Readme.md)